-• DED: The vendor shall prepare a DED for project deliverables that outlines and describes expected content.

-- Department of Health Medicaid Program - Detailed System Design (DSD): The vendor shall prepare a project DSD for approval that communicates and illustrates detailed specifications about how the design meets product requirements in the RAD and aligns with solicitation deliverable requirements.
+- DED: The vendor shall prepare a DED for project deliverables that outlines and describes expected content. - Detailed System Design (DSD): The vendor shall prepare a project DSD for approval that communicates and illustrates detailed specifications about how the design meets product requirements in the RAD and aligns with solicitation deliverable requirements.

 Figure 3 outlines typical requirement management tasks completed during the design phase.
-The vendor may choose the processes that best support the PRMES PRMP project for the design phase, and the Requirements Management Plan must document the strategy, processes, and how the requirement management tasks will be addressed.
+The vendor may choose the processes that best support the PR MES PRMP project for the design phase, and the Requirements Management Plan must document the strategy, processes, and how the requirement management tasks will be addressed.